-Syntax Description poweroff(Optional) Turns off the power after closing all applications and the operating system.
-Command Defaults None Command Modes EXEC configuration mode.
-Usage Guidelines A controlled shutdown refers to the process of properly shutting down an SE without turning off the power on the device.
-With a controlled shutdown, all the application activities and the operating system are properly stopped on an SE but the power is still on.
-Controlled shutdowns of an SE can help you minimize the downtime when the SE is being serviced.
-The shutdown command enables you to shut down and optionally power off an SE: • Shutdown means that all application activities (applications and operating system) are stopped, but the power is still on.
-This shutdown is similar to the Linux halt command. • Shutdown poweroff means that the SE is powered down by the Internet Streamer CDS software after being shut down.
+Syntax Description poweroff (Optional) Turns off the power after closing all applications and the operating system.
+Command Defaults None Command Modes EXEC configuration n mode.
+Usage Guidelines power on the device are properly stoppe own refers to the process of properly shutting down an SE without turning off the e.
+With a controlled shutdown, all the application activities and the operating system d on an SE but the power is still on.
+Controlled shutdowns of an SE can help you time when the SE is being serviced.
+The shutdown com mand enables you to shut down and optionally power off an SE: ns that all application activities (applications and operating system) are stopped, but ll on.
+This shutdown is similar to the Linux halt command. being shut dow croff means that the SE is powered down by the Internet Streamer CDS software after n.
 This operation is also referred to as a software poweroff.
-The implementation of the shutdown poweroff feature uses the Advanced Configuration and Power Interface (ACPI) power management interface. $\wedge$ Caution If you do not perform a controlled shutdown, the SE file system can be corrupted.
-It also takes longer to reboot the SE if the SE is not properly shut down.
-Note You cannot power on SEs again through software after a software poweroff operation.
-You must press the power button once on these SEs to bring these SEs back online.
-The shutdown command facilitates a proper shutdown for SEs.
-SRs. or CDSMs.
-Where the shutdown
+The implementation of oweroff feature uses the Advanced Configuration and Power Interface (ACPI) power terface. $\wedge$ Caution • • m a controlled shutdown, the SE file system can be corrupted.
+It also takes longer to SE is not properly shut down.
+Note on SEs again through software after a software poweroff operation.
+You must press ace on these SEs to bring these SEs back online. mand facilitates a proper shutdown for SEs_SRs_or CDSMs_Where the shutdown